ZakYeo/should-i/README.md

     - Improvement of profanity filter (more words)
     - API Gateway rate limiting
     - Terraform to control & manage deployment of AWS resources
-    - Add or remove to thumbs up / thumbs down ratings in DynamoDB
 - More unit & integration tests
-- Pre-commit hook to run integration & unit tests
 - New updated UI
 - Set loading animations when changing location via drop down component
 - Move 'Is this information accurate' feedback option into 'Should you wear a coat' component